Homepage / Applications / Precision ablation

 Scope of Service

-Structuring typically involves changing the properties of surfaces in a targeted manner and improving them depending on the intended use.
-The objectives can be quite different.
-In principle, we distinguish between functional and decorative optimization.
-For example, machining can be aimed at influencing the sliding or wetting properties of a surface in order to reduce the wear of tools or to increase static friction.
-On the other hand, medical surgical instruments, for example, are laser-structured to avoid reflections.
+Laser structuring typically means changing the properties of surfaces in a targeted manner and improving them depending on the specific application.
+The purpose can be quite different.
+We distinguish between functional and decorative optimization.
+For example, machining can be intended to modify the sliding or wetting properties of a surface in order to reduce the wear of tools or to increase static friction.
+On the other hand, medical surgical instruments are laser-structured to avoid reflections.

-The machining of products in the watch or jewelry industry, on the other hand, is primarily concerned with the decorative optimization of surfaces for fashion or aesthetic reasons.
+In contrast, the processing of products in the watch or jewelry industry is mainly about the decorative optimization of surfaces for fashion or aesthetic reasons.

 Labeling / Marking